Null Models and Community Detection in Multi-Layer Networks: Degree corrected multi-layer stochastic blockmodel

-To derive modularities based on the models defined earlier, we take the profile likelihood approach similar to \citet{bc09} and \citet{kn11}, where we maximize the conditional log-likelihood $l(A|z;P)$ of the adjacency matrix given the group assignments.
+To derive quality functions based on the four models defined above, we take the profile likelihood approach similar to \citet{bc09} and \citet{kn11}, where we maximize the conditional log-likelihood $l(A|z;P)$ of the adjacency matrix given the group assignments.
 This is done by plugging in the MLE of the parameter set $P$ conditional on $z$.
-The conditional log-likelihood for DCMLSBM can be written as (dropping the terms that do not depend on the class assignment)
+The conditional log-likelihood for DC-MLSBM can be written as (dropping the terms that do not depend on the class assignment)

 The MLE of $\pi$ can be obtained by a straightforward differentiation of the log-likelihood function.
-However to find the MLE of $\theta$ under the identifiability constraints we need to use the Lagrange multipliers as follows.
+However to find the MLE of $\theta$ under the identifiability constraints, we need to use the Lagrange multipliers as follows.
 The objective function to be optimized is

 Solving for $\theta$ and $\lambda$ we obtain the following solutions for the MLE: